 To this point, I had no idea all this stuff existed, so seeing page after page was akin to when The Wizard of Oz goes from black-and-white to color: Despite all the other really cool presents I got, I distinctly remember spending most of that X-Mas morning just drinking it all in, reading it as if it were one of my comic books.
 In fact, because the catalogs were mostly drawn by Joe Kubert (and the staff and students from his school, a place I myself would attend about a decade later), I treated them like they were comic books: I stored them alongside my beloved comics, and my brain saw no reason to keep them separate.

 If pressed, I would say that I would never give up the convenience of the Internet, where virtually any item I might want is just a few clicks (and a few bucks) away.
 But nothing beats the pure, unadulterated, white-hot excitement that an 8-year-old boy felt that Christmas morning, being given a glimpse of a world of fun, danger, action, and suspense that lied tantalizingly just out of reach.

 For more SUPER-STAR HOLIDAY SPECIAL stories, click here.

 Rob Kelly is a writer/artist/comics and film historian.
-He is the co-host of The Fire and Water Podcast (and the host of its sister show, The Film and Water Podcast), the co-creator and writer of the award-winning webcomic Ace Kilroy, and the creator of the book Hey Kids, Comics!: True-Life Tales From the Spinner Rack.
+He is the co-host of Aquaman and Firestorm: The Fire and Water Podcast, the host of The Film and Water Podcast, and the host of TreasuryCast.
 His favorite Christmas present remains the Kenner Star Wars Death Star playset.
 You can read his REEL RETRO CINEMA columns here.